marnequigg/ulmus_americana_microsats/README.md

 ## Quick note:
 Hi, Marne here.
 I don't condone the use of AI for many things; however, I tried a lot of different microsatellite analysis programs and none of them worked with my dataset.
 I explained everything I needed to Claude the AI, as well as the programs I tried and why they failed.
 It created all of this, then I worked to troubleshoot it.
 Update from a few hours later: It ran to completion!
 Visual inspection makes the output look accurate.
 It only took a few hours to run 545 samples and 34 (filtered to 18) loci.

+## Update:
+It looks like the amplicon panel is the issue here.
+Of the 34 microsats we included, 18 were amplified.
+Of those 18, 5 are polymorphic for the diploids.

 ## Why this pipeline?